nishant050/render-dashboard-app/readme.md

 Hosting: It is served as a static site by the main server.js file.

 2.2.
-The "File Hub" Application (Full-Stack)
+The "File Explorer" Application (Full-Stack)
-Role: A self-contained application for file management.
+Role: A self-contained, full-featured file explorer application.

 Front-End (apps/filehub/): Built with HTML, CSS, and vanilla JavaScript.
-It provides the user interface for uploading files and viewing the list of available files.
+It provides a modern user interface with:

+Folder and file rendering with thumbnails for images/videos.

+Drag-and-drop support for both uploading new files and moving existing items into folders.

+Breadcrumb navigation for easy traversal of the directory structure.

+Modals for creating new folders, new text files, and renaming items.

+A context menu (right-click) for actions like Rename, Delete, and Copying a direct link.

+A built-in previewer for images, videos, and text-based files.

 Back-End (server.js): A Node.js server using the Express framework.
-It handles the business logic.
+It handles all the file system logic.

-Client-Server Interaction:

-File Uploads: The front-end uses the fetch API to send a POST request with the file data to the /upload endpoint on the server.

-File Listing: On page load, the front-end sends a GET request to the /files endpoint.
-The server responds with a JSON array of filenames, which the front-end then uses to dynamically render the list.

-File Downloads: The download links on the front-end point directly to the static files served from the /uploads directory on the server.

 3. File Structure & Key Files
 Here is the complete file structure of the project.